The main points

 The social stigma of being a young parent is less common today than in the past.
 The availability of government payments and support services for young mothers has helped make parenting a more acceptable option for many young women.

-Although many young women find raising a child to be a positive and rewarding experience, the social issues that can be linked to teenage pregnancy include:
+Although many young people find raising a child to be a positive and rewarding experience, the social issues that can be linked to teenage pregnancy include:

-- the young woman not being able to finish her education, which can lead to long-term unemployment or job options that are not secure or well paid
+- the young person not being able to finish her education, which can lead to long-term unemployment or job options that are not secure or well paid

-- a lack of acceptance, support and understanding from the young woman’s family and friends
+- a lack of acceptance, support and understanding from the young person’s family and friends

-- being more at risk than older mothers of maternal mental health issues, such as postnatal depression, possibly due to a lack of support, being isolated from friends and family, or financial pressures.
+- being more at risk of maternal mental health issues, such as postnatal depression, possibly due to a lack of support, being isolated from friends and family, or financial pressures.

 Pregnancy choices and counselling

-This is especially helpful for a young woman who may not feel comfortable or able to talk with her partner, family or friends.
-By accessing non-judgemental, professional counselling, she can receive non-biased, private and confidential support during this time.
+This is especially helpful for a young person who may not feel comfortable or able to talk with her partner, family or friends.
+By accessing non-judgemental, professional counselling, they can receive non-biased, private and confidential support during this time.